ElaineArchbold/front-end-development-milestone-project/readme.md

 ## Testing
 I have set all of the footer links to link to the social media site homepages, apart from Instagram.
 Ritchie’s Instagram page is the only one he is currently active on.
 All links open in a new tab.

 I used Google Developer Tools to check the responsiveness of the site.
+The Navbar and footer are resposive and reduce on smaller screens.
+Also, most of the sections have media queries attached to them to allow for better UX on mobile devices.

 All HTML was checked on the W3C Mark-up Validation Service.